Visions (Grimes album): Release and promotion

 Visions was released on February 21, 2012.
 Worldwide releases followed throughout March.
 The album was streamed on the NPR website a week before it was released in the United States.
-The Canadian vinyl version of the album featured a different track listing; it featured 9 songs, including two previously unreleased song "Life After Death" and "Ambrosia".
+The Canadian vinyl version of the album featured a different track listing; it featured 9 songs, including two previously unreleased songs "Life After Death" and "Ambrosia".
 "Oblivion" was released onto the Internet in October 2011 as a promotional single, along with the announcement of the album.
 "Genesis" was issued as the lead single on January 9, 2012.

 The album debuted at No. 98 on the Billboard 200 albums chart on its first week of release.
 It also debuted at No. 8 on the Top Dance/Electronic Albums chart.
 As of December 2015, the album has sold 110,000 copies in the US.
 It has sold over 150,000 units.
 In 2012 it was awarded a silver certification from the Independent Music Companies Association which indicated sales of at least 20,000 copies throughout Europe.

 In November 2012, with the announcement that Visions was named album of the year by record shops Rough Trade and Resident, two exclusive bonus discs were made available with any purchase of the album in each shop, featuring remixes and rare tracks.